networknt/light-doc/content/service/oauth/service/refresh-token.md

 ---
-date: 2017-09-19T21:07:30-04:00
-title: Refresh Token
+title: "Refresh Token"
+date: 2017-11-10T14:50:02-05:00
+description: ""
+categories: []
+keywords: []
+weight: 70
+aliases: []
+toc: false
+draft: false
 ---

-# Refresh Token

 Refresh Token is issued in Authorization Code Grant and Resource Owner Password Credentials Grant along with access token.
 Also, for maximum security, a refresh token is issued every time the old refresh token is used to renew an access token.
+The token service is responsible for issuing refresh token alone with access token.
+This service is used to manage the refresh token.
+For example, all all active refresh tokens, delete/revoke a refresh token or retrieve all information about one particular refresh token.

 This service is listening to port number 6886.